Magnolia Markers

 One Dec.
 14, 1814, five U.S. gunboats fired on a British fleet entering Lake Borgne.
 Their action was the last naval defense of the U.S. before the victory of General Andrew Jackson at New Orleans.

-Location: Originally at Ulman Avenue and Beach Boulevard, presently in the yard of the Lobrano House, 108 Cue Street, Bay Saint Louis
+Location: On the corner of Ulman Avenue and Beach Boulevard, Bay Saint Louis

 St. Augustine’s Seminary